eForms Logo

 Idaho Durable (Statutory) Power of Attorney Form

 An Idaho durable statutory power of attorney allows a person ("principal") to give financial authority to another person ("agent"), such as a spouse, family member, or close friend.
-The term "durable" refers to the form remaining valid even if the principal becomes incapacitated or no longer able to handle their affairs.
+The term "durable" refers to the form remaining valid even if the principal becomes incapacitated or no longer able to handle their own affairs.

 PDF